S3-working-group/s3-practical-guide/docs/all.md

 #### Changes 2019-06-27

--   _Objection_: further refined definition of objection, and updated the glossary term for <dfn data-info="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">objection</dfn> accordingly
+-   _Objection_: further refined definition of objection, and updated the glossary term for <a href="#" class="tooltip" title="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">objection</a> accordingly
 -   replaced "action" with activity in a few places where it made more sense
 -   fixed a few typos

 #### Changes 2019-05-03

--   refined glossary terms for <dfn data-info="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreement</dfn>, <dfn data-info="Organization: A group of people collaborating toward a shared driver (or objective).
-Often an organization subdivides into several teams.">organization</dfn> and <dfn data-info="Team: A group of people collaborating toward a shared driver (or objective).
-Typically a team is part of an organization, or it is formed as a collaboration of several organizations.">team</dfn>, added glossary term for <dfn data-info="Objective: A (specific) result that a person or team or organization wants to achieve; an aim or a goal.">objective</dfn>
+-   refined glossary terms for <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreement</a>, <a href="#" class="tooltip" title="Organization: A group of people collaborating toward a shared driver (or objective).
+Often an organization subdivides into several teams.">organization</a> and <a href="#" class="tooltip" title="Team: A group of people collaborating toward a shared driver (or objective).
+Typically a team is part of an organization, or it is formed as a collaboration of several organizations.">team</a>, added glossary term for <a href="#" class="tooltip" title="Objective: A (specific) result that a person or team or organization wants to achieve; an aim or a goal.">objective</a>
 -   Principle of Accountability: clarified individual accountability for work as well as for collaboration
 -   _Contract For Successful Collaboration_: revised text
 -   _Describe Deliverables_: added User Stories as an example for describing deliverables